Increasing the density and vigor of your field can make it less susceptible to weed pressure. Here are some ways to do that.

 Warm-Season Fertilizers

-Avoid applying granular fertilizers in the fall, as they can burn turf.
+Avoid applying granular fertilizers on warm-season fields in the fall, as they can burn the turf.
 A liquid product like Foliar-Pak 30-0-0 can provide much-needed nitrogen in slow-release form, without risking turf damage.
-Other products like Foliar-Pak 14-2-4 will deliver nitrogen, along with phosphorous and potassium.
+Other products like Foliar-Pak 14-2-4 will deliver nitrogen, along with phosphorus and potassium.

-Important Note: Some states and municipalities restrict the use of phosphorous unless you are seeding, so focus on nitrogen and potassium if you’re subject to these restrictions.
+Important Note: Some states and municipalities restrict the use of phosphorus unless you are seeding, so focus on nitrogen and potassium if you’re subject to these restrictions.

 For both cool-season and warm-season turf, schedule your final fertilizer application of the year for late summer or early fall.
-In addition to fertilizer, consider using a calcitic limestone product to correct pH, add calcium to the soil, and increase nutrient availability.
+In addition to fertilizer, consider using a calcitic limestone product to correct pH if it is too low (less than 6.5) and use sulfur if it is too high and needs to be dropped to 6.5.

 Choosing the right fertilizer doesn’t have to be a guessing game.
 A soil test can tell you your soil’s pH, nutrient levels, and more.
-It will also give you some specific action items.
-ATS offers Foliar-Pak Soil Solver, which will help you hone in on the right inputs.
-Your ATS rep can help get you set up for a soil test.
+ATS offers Foliar-Pak’s Soil Solver, which will help you home in on the right inputs.

 The right amount of irrigation is key to keeping your field healthy.
 Cool-season grasses will require more water than warm-season grasses, and in-ground irrigation, sprinkler systems, or removable spray heads will provide ample water at the right intervals.
 Once the season is over, slightly tone down watering before winter arrives.